tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.5 Independence and Paired tests

 To the best of our abilities, we have designed each test to stand alone.
-This is by design to both support the mixing and matching of these and other tests to meet particular data quality needs, and so as not impose any particular model of test execution on implementation frameworks.
+This is by design to support the mixing and matching of these and other tests to meet particular data quality needs, and not impose any particular model of test execution on implementation frameworks.
 The specification of interdependencies among tests would impose constraints upon test execution frameworks.
 Implementations of test execution frameworks may execute tests in on data records in parallel, on data records in sequence, as queries on data sets, on unique values.
 For a subset of amendments, we do provide guidance on execution order to produce deterministic results.

 Tests in bdqcore: are paired in that Amendments have a corresponding Validation that assesses the same aspect of data quality.
-An AMENDMENT may be able to improve the quality of data with respect to that VALIDATION.
+An Amendment may be able to improve the quality of data with respect to that Validation.
 The bdqffdq: framework contains terms for expressing such formal relationships among tests, we have chosen not to specify these to allow users to more flexibly mix and match tests to their own data quality needs.

 We have also defined MultiRecord Measures that take the Response objects from other tests as their input information elements, for example, to to return a count of Response.value of COMPLIANT for a Validation across a data set, and thus provide a measure of how fit a data set is for some purpose.
 Other than specifying the InformationElements, we do not provide another formal description of how pairs of such tests are related.